-Asthma is a chronic disease that causes swelling and inflammation in the lungs.
-Asthma is quite common: 26 million Americans have it.
+Asthma is a chronic lung disorder that causes swelling and inflammation in the lungs.
+According to the

 - mold and mildew